rdkcentral/firebolt/apis/pr-native-sdk-source-build/core/Device/index.md

 ### audio

-Get the supported audio profiles
+Get the supported audio profiles for the connected devices.

+It is not recommended to use this API for visual badging on content within your app since this does not reflect the settings of the user.

 To get the value of `audio` call the method like this: